 If you’re using a glass toy, silicone lube like Uberlube is a great choice that feels really silky, and won’t dry out too quickly.
-For silicone toys, go water-based with Lelo’s Personal Moisturizer—you might have to reapply a few times, but it’s totally worth it.
+For silicone toys, go water-based with Sliquid—you might have to reapply a few times, but it’s totally worth it.

 When you feel ready, go for a toy about half an inch to an inch wider than you think you’re comfortable with.
-Blush is one of our favorite dildo makers, and their Luxe Purity 2 is a great place to start—it’s around the same size as the average penis, six inches in length, but curved to hit the G-spot and ridged so that you can play with a little extra sensation.
-From there, work your way up to the Avant D3 Summer Fling.
-While it might look more intimidating (eep!) it’s actually only an inch longer and a quarter-inch wider than the Luxe Purity, wonderfully bendy, and molded in a shape that will fill you all the way up.
+Blush is one of our favorite dildo makers, and their Bellatrix is a great place to start—it’s around the same size as the average penis, six inches in length, but curved to hit the G-spot so that you can play with a little extra sensation.
+From there, work your way up to the Purple Rain or Avant D3 Summer Fling or even the uniquely shaped Jollet (designed after the vaginal canal rather thana phallus).